Production Information

 Felicia Moore, soprano ~ Jeremy Chan, pianist

-My Child had its world premiere on November 16th in New York City at the Greek Orthodox Cathedral of the Holy Trinity in a production of THE 10 FACES OF MARIA CALLAS produced by Teatro Grattacielo in collaboration with The Consulate General of Greece to celebrate the 100th anniversary of the birth of Maria Callas.
+The aria My Child from the opera La Callas ends the third scene.
+Maria Callas realizes that to stay with Ari Onassis, she must abandon her dream of being a mother.
+In this aria she sings of her sorry and grief to her child who can never be.
+My Child had its world premiere in November 2024, at New York City's Greek Orthodox Cathedral of the Holy Trinity in a production of THE 10 FACES OF MARIA CALLAS produced by Teatro Grattacielo in collaboration with The Consulate General of Greece to celebrate the 100th anniversary of the birth of Maria Callas.